-- 19.1 Identity and eligibility to work in the UK must be verified before any individual can begin their employment.
-Identity can be verified by physically checking a range of appropriate documentation (e.g. passport or other photo ID together with utility bills, bank statements, etc). - 19.2 Under no circumstances should an employee begin working for the Council prior to presentation and verification of original documents proving the immigration status
+- 2019.
+I Identity and eligibility to work in the UK must be verified before any individual can begin their employment.
+Identity can be verified by physically checking a range of appropriate documentation (e.g. passport or other photo ID together with utility bills, bank statements, etc). - Under no circumstances should an employee begin working for the Council prior to presentation and verification of original documents proving the immigration status of an individual and their right to work in the UK.
+See guidance notes a_ffor further instructions regarding document checking and verification. - 2019.3 Personal identity and immigration documents should only be checked and verified by trained, authorised staff. - 2019.4 For the purposes of recruitment, the Council generally adheres to the document requirements set for Disclosure and Barring Service (DBS) applications. - 2019.5 For roles that do not require any criminal record check, the DBS documentation requirements are set as a baseline standard that applicants are expected to meet if possible.
+In the event that an applicant is unable to meet the document requirement for any of the routes described by the DBS document checking guidance notes, in exceptional circumstances the applicant's details may be submitted to Human Resources for risk assessment.

-- of an individual and their right to work in the UK.
-Between 30 March 2020 and 5 April 2022, Covid 19 adjusted measures are in place which means checks can take place upon submission of scanned identification documents.
-See guidance notes for further instructions regarding document checking and verification. - 19.3 Personal identity and immigration documents should only be checked and verified by trained, authorised staff. - 19.4 For the purposes of recruitment, the Council generally adheres to the document requirements set for Disclosure and Barring Service (DBS) applications. - 19.5 For roles that do not require any criminal record check the DBS documentation requirements are set as a baseline standard that applicants are expected to meet if possible.
-In the event that an applicant is unable to meet the document requirement for any of the routes described by the DBS document checking guidance notes, the applicant's details may be submitted to Human Resources for risk assessment. - 19.6 In order to avoid incurring a penalty under The Immigration Act 2016, the Council must adhere to set procedures including: - 19.6.1 To take all reasonable steps to check the validity of immigration documents.
-Proof of this verification process must be documented. - 19.6.2 To ensure that staff will not be penalised for not identifying counterfeit or fraudulent documents, but must ensure all reasonable steps are taken to check the validity of such documents. - 19.7 Checks relating to prospective employee's eligibility to work in the UK must be applied evenly in accordance with the Council's obligations under the Equality Act 2010. - 19.8 New employees will also be required to complete a Nationality/Immigration StatusDeclaration Form as part of their new starter paperwork.
+- In order to avoid incurring a penalty under The Immigration Act 2016, the Council must adhere to set procedures including: - 2019.6.
+To take all reasonable steps to check the validity of immigration documents.
+Proof of this verification process must be documented. - 2019.6.2To ensure that staff will not be penalised for not identifying counterfeit or fraudulent documents, but must ensure all reasonable steps are taken to check the validity of such documents. - 2019.7 Checks relating to prospective employee's eligibility to work in the UK must be applied evenly in accordance with the Council's obligations under the Equality Act 2010. - 2019.8 New employees will also be required to complete an online Nationality/Immigration Status Declaration Form as part of their new starter paperwork.
 However, self-declaration is merely a further check in the immigration status verification process and should never replace checking original documents.

-Fig 19.1 Nationality/Immigration Status Declaration Form
+Fig 2019.1 Nationality/Immigration Status Declaration Form

-NATIONALITY/IMMIGR ATION STATUS DECLARATION FORM

-Important: This form contains 'personal' data as defined by the Data Protection Act 1998 and will be processed accordingly.
-This data is supplied solely for the purpose of a check against the UK's immigration and nationality records in accordance with BPSS guidelines.
+ains 'personal' data as defined by the l he purpose of a check against the UK's

+guidelines. ne purpose of a check against the UK s s immigration and nationality r ecords in accordance with BPSS

-described above.
-If you hav n this form, you are explicitly consent e any concerns about any of the ques mmediately for further information.
+on this form, you are explicitly consent we any concerns about any of the ques

+immediately for further information. stions of what we will do with t ne information you provide, please

 PERSONAL DETAILS

-T

 SURNAME: FORENAME(S):

 MAIDEN SURNAME: PREFERRED NAME:

 ALIAS(ES)/OTHER

 NAMES:

 TITLE (MR, MRS, DATE OF BIRTH:

 MISS):

 HOME TELEPHONE: MOBILE TELEPHONE:

-NATIONALITY DETAILS

-ons below.
-Nationality refers to the po ditical nation or group of natio ne to which you belong i.e. the
+NATIONALITY DETAILS ons below.
+Nationality refers to the p -!:-!

-nation responsible for issuir milical nation of group of natio ns to which you belong, i.e. the
+nation responsible for issui olitical nation or group or natio ons to which you belong, i.e. the

-NATIONALITY AT BIRTH l:
+NATIONALITY AT BIRTH:

-PRESENT NATIONALITY :
+PRESENT NATIONALITY / :

-Please provide an origi nal copy of your passport (if
+Please provide an original copy of your passport (if

-you have not already d one so)
+you have not already o done so)

-Have you ever possess ed any other nationality or YES/NO
+Have you ever possessed any other nationality or YES/NO

-citizenship that is not o leclared above?
-If yes, please provide de etails:
+citizenship that is not If yes, please provide d

-1